-A quick test of the instrument can be done by using a simple handheld multimeter and a lamp.
+A quick test of the instrument can be done by using a simple hand held multimeter and a lamp.

 - 1. Check the electrical resistance of the sensor between the grey (-) and white (+) wire.
-Use a multimeter at the 200 Ω range.
+Use a multimeter at the $1000~\Omega$ range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
-The typical resistance of the wiring is 0.1 Ω /m.
-The measured resistance should be the typical sensor resistance of 40 to 80 Ω plus 1 Ω for the total resistance of two wires (back and forth) of each 3 m.
+The typical resistance of the cable is $0.1~\Omega/m$.
+Typical resistance should be the typical sensor resistance of 50 to 150 Ω plus $1.5~\Omega$ for the total resistance of two wires (back and forth).
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit. - 2.
 Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100×10^{-3} VDC range or lower.
 Expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
-The signal should read $> 2 \times 10^{-3}$ V now.
+The signal should read > 2×10^{-3} V now.
 Darken the sensor either by putting something over it or switching off the light.
 The instrument voltage output should go down and within one minute approach 0 V. - 3.
-If applicable, remove the optional sun screen, using the hex key (see chapter on installation of the sun screen).
+Remove the sun screen, (see chapter on installation of the sun screen).
 Inspect the bubble level. - 4.
 Inspect the instrument for any damage.